bcnmy/docs/docs/tutorials/sessionkeys/sessionvalidationmodule.md

 **Operational Flow:**

-The method internally calls **_validateSessionParams** to perform the validation against the session key permissions.
+The method internally calls **_validateSessionParams** to perform the validation against the session permissions.
 It passes the necessary parameters to **_validateSessionParams**  and returns the result.

 **_validateSessionParams** validates the parameters of the call against the permissions defined by the session key.